ionos-cloud/ionosctl/docs/subcommands/firewallrule-update.md

       --source-mac string        Only traffic originating from the respective MAC address is allowed.
 Valid format: aa:bb:cc:dd:ee:ff.
 Not setting option allows all source MAC addresses.
       --target-ip string         In case the target NIC has multiple IP addresses, only traffic directed to the respective IP address of the NIC is allowed.
 Not setting option allows all target IPs.
-  -t, --timeout int              Timeout option for Request for Firewall Rule update [seconds] (default 60) -w, --wait-for-request         Wait for Request for Firewall Rule update to be executed
+  -t, --timeout int              Timeout option for Request for Firewall Rule update [seconds] (default 60) -v, --verbose                  see step by step process when running a command -w, --wait-for-request         Wait for Request for Firewall Rule update to be executed
 ```